*** In the fall of 2023 the Program Goals and Student Learning Outcomes will change to align with those of the CSCU Radiologic Technology Program.

 It is the responsibility of the student to know and meet all requirements for graduation.
 It is the responsibility of the student to ensure that all transfer courses from other institutions are properly transferred.
 A graduation audit will be performed in the last semester.
 All transfer courses and program requirements must be completed prior to program completion.

-GRADING POLICIES FOR RADIOLOGIC TECHNOLOGY STUDENTS
+GRADING POLICIES FOR RADIOGRAPHY STUDENTS

 (Student Handbook Pages Page 29, Page 30, Page 67, Page 68)